Vitruvius: Life and career

 Frontinus mentions Vitruvius in connection with the standard sizes of pipes: probably the role for which he was most widely respected in Roman times.
 He is often credited as father of architectural acoustics for describing the technique of echeas placement in theaters.
 The only building, however, that we know Vitruvius to have worked on is one he tells us about, a basilica completed in 19 BC.
 It was built at Fanum Fortunae, now the modern town of Fano.
-The Basilica di Fano (to give the building its Italian name) has disappeared so completely that its very site is a matter of conjecture, although various attempts have been made to visualise it.
-The early Christian practice of converting Roman basilicae (public buildings) into cathedrals implies the basilica may be incorporated into the Romanesque Fano Cathedral.
+The basilica (Italian: "Basilica di Fano") had disappeared so completely that its very site was a matter of conjecture, although various attempts had been made to visualise it.
+It was ultimately identified and its foundations unearthed in Piazza Andrea Costa, Fano, in January 2026.

-In later years the emperor Augustus, through his sister Octavia Minor, sponsored Vitruvius, entitling him with what may have been a pension to guarantee financial independence..
+In later years the emperor Augustus, through his sister Octavia Minor, sponsored Vitruvius, entitling him with what may have been a pension to guarantee financial independence.

-Whether De architectura was written by one author or is a compilation completed by subsequent librarians and copyists, remains an open question.
-The date of his death is unknown, which suggests that he had enjoyed only a little popularity during his lifetime.

 Gerolamo Cardano, in his 1552 book De subtilitate rerum, ranks Vitruvius as one of the 12 persons whom he supposes to have excelled all men in the force of genius and invention; and might have given him first place if it was clear that he had set down his own discoveries.

 James Anderson's "The Constitutions of the Free-Masons" (1734), reprinted by Benjamin Franklin, describes Vitruvius as "the Father of all true Architects to this Day."